loveliiivelaugh/nu-group-project-1/README.md

 they create an account they are able to search for hundreds of recipes related to chicken, beef, pasta, pizza and many more.

+- 1. The user is greeted with the home page, the user is encouraged to find their Next Dinner Idea.
+- 2. To go to the recipes section, the user can either click on “Dinner Ideas” or “Home” button.
+     The user can even register for a free account if they click on the register button.
-- 1. The user would search by typing in to the top search bar for something like 'chicken'.
+- 3. The user would search by typing in to the top search bar for something like 'chicken'.
-- 2. The user will see a list of different recipes populate in the main section of the page.
+- 4. The user will see a list of different recipes populate in the main section of the page.
-- 3. The user can click on the recipe that they like the most and this will reveal all the the ingredients needed for that specific recipe.
+- 5. The user can click on the recipe that they like the most and this will reveal all the the ingredients needed for that specific recipe.
-- 4. The user can add or deduct the amount of servings needed and add the ingredients to their shopping cart.
+- 6. The user can add or deduct the amount of servings needed and add the ingredients to their shopping cart.
-- 5. The user can also add their favorite recipes to a personal favorite list.
+- 7. The user can also add their favorite recipes to a personal favorite list if they are registered with an account.

 ## Demo/Screenshot of TastyGen
 <img src="./assets/images/tastyGen_screenshot.png">

 ## Future Implementations